rdlauer/articles/blues/power-outage/power-outage.md

 ## Let's Build a Power Outage Detector 🛠

 As mentioned, we will be using the Notecard along with a Notecarrier-A. [Notecarriers](https://blues.io/products/notecarrier/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project&utm_content=power-outage) are development boards that allow you to easily prototype an IoT solution with the Notecard.
-The Notecarrier-A provides onboard antennas, JST connectors, Qwiic connectors for peripherals, and exposes access to all the pins on the Notecard.
+The Notecarrier-A provides onboard antennas, JST connectors, Qwiic connectors for peripherals, and exposes all the pins on the Notecard.

 To begin, we simply slot the Notecard into the M.2 edge connector on the Notecarrier-A: